 Beautiful Facades of New York City

 You could probably spend just an entire month meandering around and photographing beautiful facades in New York City.
 I tried to pick just a couple in a range of neighborhoods my google map has a lot more.

 Russ & Daughters

 You should go ogle the facade of Russ & Daughters on Houston St. and then go in to treat yourself to some smoked fish and chocolate babka.

 So I need to admit that I’ve never actually ventured into Cupcake Market.
-It’s on my list but my list is absurdly long and I already eat about 5 meals per day everyday that I’m in New York City.
+It’s on my list but my list is also absurdly long and I already eat about 5 meals per day whenever I’m in New York City.
 If you stop in, let me know how it is.
 Even if you don’t stop in, it’s a lovely shop to walk by and photograph.

 I’ve done very little restaurant photography in New York City, which is sort of interesting since that compromises such a large component of my work usually.
 Perhaps some day that will change.
 For now, I really enjoy having a city where eating out is just that for the most part.

 La Mercerie is an exceptionally beautiful restaurant.
 It also has a home goods store attached to it, which basically makes it my personal kryptonite.